CyberSentinels/discord-typecast-gpt-chatbot/README.md

 git clone URL
 cd repo_name
 ```
-2. create an `.env` file in the project root (it will be `.gitignored` so you don't commit your code) and paste your discord bot token and openai token:
+2. create an `.env` file in the project root (it will be `.gitignored`) and paste your discord bot token and openai token:

 ```sh
 DISCORD_BOT_APP_TOKEN=PASTE_DISCORD_TOKEN_HERE